gevans3000/bitdash3/TASKS.md

 - ✅ Users can act quickly on profitable setups
 - ✅ No API rate limit violations
 - ✅ Works reliably with mock data offline
+- ✅ Unit tests for volume indicators ensuring spike and confirmation logic

 **Ready for Production:** When all 10 tasks complete with full testing validation